Women Artists

 Exploring Painting

 Her passion for fine arts kept Jansson painting, drawing, and sketching her whole life.
-She received many commissions for paintings and murals and a significant number of her works are part of the Helsinki Art Museum collection.
+She received many commissions for paintings and murals and a significant number of her works are part of the Helsinki Art Museum collection and the Finnish National Gallery.

 Portraits of family and friends, landscapes, and self-portraits depicted with attention to light and color are the main characteristics of her works.